Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 > You can get full code [here](examples/sequence/buildSequenceOptimized.kt)

+The contents of `kotlin.coroutines.experimental.intrinsics` package are hidden from auto-completion in Kotlin
+plugin for IDEA to protect them from accidental usage.
+You need to manually write the corresponding
+import statement to get access to the above intrinsics.

 ## Revision history

 This section gives an overview of changes between various revisions of coroutines design.

+### Changes in revision 3.2

+* Added description of `createCoroutineUnchecked` intrinsic.

 ### Changes in revision 3.1